 I’ve used some lightweight rotors, like the 67g ones from Ashima, in races in the past.
 Now I tend to stick with Shimano IceTech rotors.
 They are the full-fat option but they also have no surprises in braking either!
 I’m moving to Centre-Lock rotors as I think in the long run it’s easier for swapping rotors between wheels and when travelling.

 I did run finned pads at the front, if only for the Bump Track!
-But they do deal with heat a lot .
+They do deal with heat a lot better.
 Days like Stage 3, with almost 3000m of climbing, also have the same in descending.
 So having brakes you know and trust is a big help.

 I didn’t do any maintenance on the brakes.
 I just checked they ran each day, and that there was enough material.
 Wiping them down after a wash was the perfect time to inspect it all.
 The pads still have lots of life left after the race.